ethteck/splat/docs/Segments.md

 **Description:**

-The 'binary' segment type is for 'raw' data, or data where the type is yet to be determined.
+The `bin`(ary) segment type is for raw data, or data where the type is yet to be determined, data will be written out as raw `.bin` files.

 **Example:**